stephengold/Minie/README.md

 using swept spheres;
 such collisions are reported through those same listeners.

-Dynamic collision objects "go to sleep" after 2 seconds of inactivity.
+Dynamic rigid bodies "go to sleep" after 2 seconds of inactivity.

 ### Computational efficiency